-The Foundation continues its initiative on the Use of Research Evidence and building on its contributions to understanding and improving social settings, with a new emphasis on reducing inequality, one the foremost challenges facing the nation.
+The Foundation continues its initiative on the Use of Research Evidence and builds on its contributions to understanding and improving social settings, with a new emphasis on reducing inequality, one of the foremost challenges facing the nation.

 Adam Gamoran, Ph.D., formerly a professor of sociology at the University of Wisconsin-Madison and a renowned scholar of educational inequality, succeeded Dr. Granger as president.

-The Foundation launched its newest research interest, the programs, policies, and practices that reduce inequalities in the academic, behavioral, social, and economic outcomes of young people.
+The Foundation launched its newest focus area, in which it will support research on reducing inequality in the academic, behavioral, social, and economic outcomes of young people.